gemseo/gemseo/docs/software/installation.md

 print_configuration()
 ```

 This function is useful when only some of the GEMSEO features appear to be missing.
 Usually this is related to external libraries that were not installed because the user did not request full features.
-See [Dependencies](dependencies.md) for more information.
+See [Dependencies][dependencies] for more information.

 ### Test with examples